bioforensics/lusSTR/README.md

   * 22 autosomal STR loci
   * 22 Y-chromosome loci

-The package accomodates either the Sample Details Report/Phenotype Report/Sample Report from the ForenSeq Universal Analysis Software (UAS) or STRait Razor output.
-If STRait Razor output is provided, sequences are filtered to the UAS sequence region for conversion.
+The package accomodates either the Sample Details Report/Phenotype Report/Sample Report from the ForenSeq Universal Analysis Software (UAS), STRait Razor v3 output, or GeneMarker v2.6 (```*_strresults_filtered.csv``` output file; PowerSeq sequences only).
+If STRait Razor or GeneMarker output is provided, sequences are filtered to the UAS sequence region for conversion.

 **It is important to note: the most recent lusSTR version (version 0.9) utilizes the most recent STRait Razor configuration files as of December 2023 (```ForenSeqv1.27.config``` and ```PowerSeqv2.31.config```).
 If using STRait Razor data as input, please ensure you are using these config file versions when running STRait Razor v3s.**